ajavamind/rca-studio2/README.md

 who wrote a RCA COSMAC CDP1802 microcomputer and Studio 2 video game console emulator.
 Paul Robson's emulation code design is excellent because it simulates the real-time operaton of the CDP1802 CPU and Studio 2 quite well, when run on modern computers.

-I ported Paul Robson's well-crafted C code to the Processing language (Java).
+I ported Paul Robson's well-crafted C code to the Processing language (Java) so that I could use its graphics library to create a user interface for playing the games.
+I also made additional enhancements to support other COSMAC systems besides the Studio II console.

 https://github.com/paulscottrobson/studio2-games

-The following subsections are in chronological order.
+The following subsections in chronological order describe the evolution of the Studio II.

 ### SYSTEM 00 Personal Computer